Phone Habits of a Cheating Husband: 14 Patterns to Watch

 This is different from Do Not Disturb mode.
 Do Not Disturb silences notifications but still receives them.
 Airplane mode stops all communication entirely.
 A cheating husband might use airplane mode when:

-- You're being intimate together (so an incoming call doesn't display a name)
+- You are being intimate together (so an incoming call does not display a name)

-- You're on a date night (so dating app notifications don't pop up)
+- You are on a date night (so dating app notifications do not pop up)

-- You're in the car together (so a phone call from someone you shouldn't know about doesn't come through on Bluetooth)
+- You are in the car together (so a phone call from someone else does not come through on Bluetooth)

 - He leaves his phone where you could access it briefly (airplane mode means no new messages arrive while the phone is out of his hands)